struct78/the-poseidon-ensemble/README.md

 # The Poseidon Ensemble

-The Poseidon Ensemble is a project that generates an orchestral score and data visualisation from over 100 years of global seismic activity data.
+The Poseidon Ensemble is a project that generates an orchestral score and data visualisation from over 100 years of global seismic data.

 It is made up of over 780,000 data points and runs for nearly 8 days.